Abhilash-Ponnachan/rust-study/readme.md

     ```
     If we attempt to access and element outside the range of the array, _Rust_ will throw an _'index out of bounds..'_ error at runtime.

-The difference between a **tuple** and an **array** is the intented purpose for each.
+The difference between a **tuple** and an **array** is the intended purpose for each.
 A **tuple** is menat to be used as a coumpond type for passing a set set of values around - as arguments to functions or return them.
 Whereas an **array* is used as an iterable collection of values.
 ```rust
 // array of scores
 let scores = [87, 67, 48, 56, 73];